slexisvn/query_engine/docs/00-orientation/01-what-is-a-query-engine.md

 ## Traps

-**The plan tree is not the execution order.** It is a dataflow tree: children produce rows, parents consume them.
-The root is the last thing to run, not the first.
-When someone says "the scan is at the bottom", they mean it starts first.
+**The plan tree describes data flow, not a complete execution schedule.** Children produce rows and parents consume them.
+Streaming operators can overlap: a root `Limit` can receive its first rows while a scan is still running.
+Read bottom-up to understand where values come from; chapter 30 explains scheduling and blocking operators.

-**"Optimized" does not mean "optimal".** No engine searches all possible plans; the space is astronomically large.
-The optimizer applies rules that are usually improvements and estimates that are frequently wrong.
-Chapter 53 is entirely about what to do when it guesses badly.
+**"Optimized" does not mean "optimal".** An engine may exhaustively search a restricted space for a small query, but it cannot do so for arbitrary queries.
+This optimizer combines rules, bounded searches, and estimates.
+Chapter 53 explains what to do when its estimates lead to a poor choice.

 **Nested loop join is not always a bug.** Above, it was correct.
 Judging a plan requires knowing the data, which is exactly why the engine collects statistics before optimizing rather than after.